Loading...

 We're now ready to move on to our next learning cycle.

-Now that we're confident with writing equivalent fractions with a common denominator, we'll be able to compare those fractions.
+Now we're confident with writing equivalent fractions with a common denominator, we'll be able to compare those fractions.

 Which is greater?
 Let's look at a diagram.

-Here's my diagram for 11/17 shaded.
+Here's my diagram for 11/17 shaded, and here's my diagram for 13/17 shaded.

-Now it's really obvious to see which is the larger, so I should have my symbol pointing to the left.
+Now, it's really obvious to see which is the larger, so I should have my symbol pointing to the left.

 11/17 is smaller than 13/17.

-Now you probably didn't need the visual to work that one out.
+Now, you probably didn't need the visual to work that one out.

-Here we have Aisha and Jacob, and they love to practise their penalty shooting skills.
+Here we have Aisha and Jacob and they love to practise their penalty shooting skills.

-You may too.
+You may, too.

 They want to know who had the greatest success rate.

-Unfortunately though they didn't shoot the same number of penalties.
+Unfortunately, though, they didn't shoot the same number of penalties.

-Oh that's gonna cause us a bit of a problem, maybe.
+Oh, that's gonna cause us a bit of a problem maybe.

 This is going to allow us to create two fractions that have a common denominator so that we can compare them.

-So effectively say if they took the same number of goes each, what would we expect them to have scored?
-Now Aisha's written her score as a fraction.
+So effectively, say, if they took the same number of goes each, what would we expect them to have scored?
+Now, Aisha's written her score as a fraction.

-"I scored 5/8 of my shot, so five out of eight shots," and Jacob scored 7/12 of his shots.
+"I scored 5/8 of my shot," so 5 out of 8 shots.

-And remember I'm looking for the LCM, the lowest common multiple.
+Here are my multiples of 8 and my multiples of 12, and remember I'm looking for the LCM, the lowest common multiple.

 In this case, that's 24.